Getting started

 Find out how well you're already doing, with our Wildlife Gardening Survey here.
 It will give you top tips, tailored to your results, and help you take the next step!

 For some quick, easy changes, why not leave a small patch of grass to grow long to see what wildflowers come up or put a flower pot on the patio for growing strawberries, so they are within easy reach for watering and picking when ripe.
 There is so much information about gardening available that it can be overwhelming, so we will try to keep it simple to get you started.
+Check out some of the stories shared by people around the UK here.

 This year, our Wild About Gardens campaign in association with the RHS is focusing on some very surprising unsung heroes - slugs and snails!
 There are many different types and most of them aren't interested in your lettuces at all.
 In fact, they're vital for making good compost, for cleaning up decaying matter, and they make tasty snacks for birds and other wildlife too.
 Why not find out how to make friends with molluscs here?